-(5) We have issued the July 2026 Notes and the January 2031 Notes on January 12, 2021.
+(5) We have issued the Original Notes and the January 2031 Notes on January 12, 2021 and the Additional October 2025 Notes on May 18, 2021.
 See "Description of other material indebtedness."
-The capitalization table above has not been adjusted to reflect the issuance of the July 2026 Notes and the January 2031 Notes.
+The capitalization table above has not been adjusted to reflect the issuance of the Original Notes, the January 2031 Notes or the Additional October 2025 Notes.

 We continue to enter into short-term and long-term borrowings in the ordinary course of business, such as construction and project loans.
 In addition, we may from time to time enter into other financing arrangements, such as corporate bonds, securitization arrangements, offshore facilities and trust financing arrangements.
-For example, subsequent to December 31, 2020, we issued the July 2026 Notes and the January 2031 Notes.
+For example, subsequent to December 31, 2020, we issued the Original Notes, the January 2031 Notes and the Additional October 2025 Notes.
 See "Description of other material indebtedness."
 We may continue to incur additional indebtedness through bank borrowings or issuance of debt securities or otherwise in the ordinary course of business.